-Note: (January 2018) This trial is open on the west side of Hwy 1, but many of the trails on the east side of Hwy 1 throughout Big Sur are closed because of the 2016 Sobreanes fire.
+Note: (July 2019) These trails are open on both sides of Hwy 1 (Partington Cove Trail and Tan Bark Trail), but many of the trails on the east side of Hwy 1 throughout Big Sur are closed because of the 2016 Sobreanes fire.
 Check this link for the latest information on trail access and park information.

 We were about 6 miles south of Nepenthe on Hwy 1, and we saw a few cars pulled over along a tight turn.
 I’m thinking that’s a sure sign that there must be something worthwhile nearby, sort of like seeing a crowded parking lot at a local diner.
 Turns out I was right.

 Partington Cove isn’t well marked.
 No big signs, no parking lots.
 It’s technically in a state park (Julia Pfeiffer Burns State Park) but you wouldn’t know it until you see the official looking ‘no diving’ sign at the head of the trail to the beach.

 OK.
 Now we’re curious.
 I mean, how often do you run into a ‘no cliff diving’ sign at your local state park?

 And that was a clue to one of the ‘two treats’ you’ll get to see.
 With this one stop you can either head down to the rocky beach for an up-close encounter with some Big Sur coastline, or just walk there other direction across Hwy 1 for an up-close encounter with some Big Sur redwoods.

 We headed to the woods first.
 Within a hundred yards you’ll be on the ‘Tanbark Trail’ which explains how this part of the park was first developed.
 It seems that the bark was stripped from nearby ‘tanbark’ oaks, stacked and sold to be used in the leather tanning industry.
 The trail was built to haul the tanbark by wagon along the creek bed and through a tunnel built by John Partington to waiting ships moored in a near-perfect cove along the coast.